captam3rica/gitNotes/Macintosh/acsp-cert.md

 -   The difference between partitions and volumes.
 Partitions are logical divisions, and volumes define how files and folders are saved to storage.

+## User Accounts

+### Types

+**Standard Account**

+-   Default account type
+-   Member of staff group
+-   Read access to most items, preferences, and applications
+-   Full control of its `Home` folder
+-   Can install apps and updates from the App Store
+-   Cannot make changes that will affect other users
+-   Cannot manually modify the `/Applications` folder
+-   Cannot install many of the 3rd party apps offered outside of the App Store

 ## Data Management